Preventing stroke; Stroke - prevention; CVA - prevention; TIA - prevention

 A very weak heart and abnormal heart rhythm, such as atrial fibrillation, can also cause blood clots.

 Some risk factors for stroke that you can change are:

-Birth control pills (particularly the estrogen content) can raise your risk of blood clots.
+Birth control pills (particularly those with higher estrogen content) can raise your risk of blood clots.
 Clots are more likely in women who also smoke and who are older than 35.
-Talk with your doctor about other birth control options that do not increase the risk of blood clots.
+Talk with your provider about other birth control options that do not increase the risk of blood clots.

 Good nutrition is important to your heart health.
 It will help control some of your risk factors.

-Follow these guidelines and the advice of your doctor to lower your chances of stroke.
+Follow these guidelines and the advice of your provider to lower your chances of stroke.